What You Need to Know to Shield Your Business from Ransomware

 - by Justice Levine

-Ransomware attacks dominate security news headlines daily to the point that people have begun to dismiss them as inevitable.
-In May of 2021, the Colonial Pipeline ransomware attack highlighted the real-world consequences of a successful cyberattack.
+People have begun to deem ransomware attacks inevitable as they dominate email security news headlines daily.
+In May of 2021, the Colonial Pipeline Ransomware Attack highlighted the real-world consequences of a successful cyberattack.

 Watch: Best Practices to Protect Against Ransomware

 What Is Ransomware & How Does It Work?

 Ransomware is malware designed to block access to a computer system until payment is provided, typically in the form of untraceable Bitcoin.
 Malware ransomware encrypts a victim’s files until they have made the payment the attacker demands.

 This type of threat can be delivered via multiple vectors, with email attack types being the most popular.
 Phishing is one common method where a user downloads a malicious ransomware attachment within a phishing email attack.
 As a result, all of the user’s files are encrypted and made inaccessible until the attacker’s preferred ransom is paid.